Skip to main content

 Growth hormone (GH) is another critical hormone for metabolic regulation.
 It stimulates cell growth and regeneration, and it plays a vital role in maintaining a healthy body composition.
 GH promotes the breakdown of fats and has a complex relationship with glucose metabolism.
 While high levels of GH can temporarily cause insulin resistance, its long-term effects, particularly the reduction in body fat and increase in muscle mass, can lead to overall improvements in metabolic health.

 Direct administration of GH can have side effects, so a more sophisticated approach involves the use of growth hormone releasing peptides (GHRPs) and growth hormone releasing hormones (GHRHs).
-These are smaller protein fragments that stimulate the pituitary gland to produce and release its own in a more natural, pulsatile manner.
+These are smaller protein fragments that stimulate the pituitary gland to produce and release its own growth hormone in a more natural, pulsatile manner.
 This approach minimizes the risks associated with high, constant levels of GH.

 • Sermorelin ∞ A GHRH analogue that stimulates the pituitary to produce more GH.